Timeline Paraguay

 (SFC, 4/14/98, p.A3)

 1865-1870 South America’s War of the Triple Alliance saw Argentina, Brazil and Uruguay aligned against Paraguay.
 The Triple Alliance believed Paraguay was undermining the region’s political stability.
-The war ended in crushing defeat of Paraguay with 90% of its adult male population killed.
+The war ended in crushing defeat of Paraguay with as much as 90% of its adult male population killed.

 1866 Mar 1, Paraguayan canoes sank 2 Brazilian ironclads on Rio Parana.